teez-ai/teez-ai/README.md

 - 👋 Hi, I’m @teez-ai
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development and low-level programming
-- 🌱 I’m currently learning HTML, CSS, JS, and React
+- 🌱 I’m currently learning JS, Python, and C++
 - 💞️ I’m looking to collaborate on some frontend development projects

 <!---